 Watching silk press videos is on my list of most satisfying things.
 But since I went natural, it was something I swore I would never do as a way to defy beauty standards placed on me.
-I grew up getting a press and curl, then graduated to a relaxer, and next thing I knew I was rocking my 4c hair without apology.
+I grew up getting a press and curl, then graduated to a relaxer, and the next thing I knew I was rocking my 4c hair without apology.
 Making that transition wasn't easy because I was so used to seeing my beauty through the lens of having straight, reasonably long hair.

 I am still asked more often than I’d like, “When are you going to straighten your hair?"
-I've even heard, “You used to be so pretty with straight hair,” as if once I went natural, any ounce of beauty they thought I possessed went out of the window.
+I've even heard, “You used to be so pretty with straight hair,” as if once I went natural, any ounce of beauty they thought I possessed went out the window.

 As I started working on this story, I realized silk-pressing isn’t me giving into European beauty standards—it’s simply a way of trying something new, and actually, maintaining my hair’s health along the way.
 Le'Ana McKnight of West Hollywood’s Stylist Lee Studios, says, “One can receive a silk press every three to four months to maintain the health of their hair and to retain length without heat damage.”
 I spoke to McKnight and trichologist Sophia Emmanuel to find out more about the process.